by Mark Simpson

 Given the always small but now fast-diminishing number of men employed in raising sheep, and the even smaller – one assumes – number of them involved in fucking one another, and even smaller number of those who fall in love, it seems very odd, bordering on the downright fetishistic, that someone would want to make another shagging-shepherds movie.
 But that’s exactly what Francis Lee, the gay writer and director of God’s Own Country did.

 Oft-described as ‘Britain’s Brokeback Mountain’, it might be better described as a gayer Brokeback Mountain.
-Though the love-birds are straight-acting straight actors again, with apparently no connection to a wider gay world of other gay men, it has a lot more man-on-man sex and (unlike Call Me) there is full-frontal nudity (that’s flaccid cocks to you and me) and was heralded by Vice as part of the ‘lineage of queer cinematic greats’.
+Though the lovebirds are straight-acting straight actors again, with apparently no connection to a wider gay world of other gay men, it has a lot more man-on-man sex and (unlike Call Me) there is full-frontal nudity (that’s flaccid cocks to you and me) and was heralded by Vice as part of the ‘lineage of queer cinematic greats’.
 Foolishly, as with Call Me, I thought at least some of this hype must be merited and dutifully went to see it.
 But it struck me as being an even more boring movie than Call Me or Brokeback – and much soppier and soapier.
-A kind of underwritten PG Emmerdale omnibus.
+An underwritten PG Emmerdale omnibus.

 Enter a young(ish) bearded Romanian farm-hand Gheorghe (Alex Secareanu), hired to work on the family’s small sheep farm.
 Johnny initially taunts him, calling him, in unconvincing scenes, a ‘gyppo’ and a ‘Paki’, on account of his dark, Latin looks – but ends up of course having mad passionate sex with him.
 In the freezing mud.
 Lots and lots of mud.
-Locally-sourced, organic, artisan mud.
+Locally sourced, organic, artisan mud.
 Because that’s what shepherds do.

 Gheorghe/Secareanu is smolderingly handsome as well as infinitely patient and knowledgeable – and spends much of the movie looking up at the camera through his dreamy Latin eyebrows.
 Dreamy is the word because he is not an actual human being, but rather a walking liberal wank fantasy – a woke gay Jesus figure, or a European ‘magical negro’ (a character in American fiction and film who only exists to help the white characters).
-Gheorghe turns the other cheek, heals the sick, raises the dead (lambs) and teaches the repressed, blocked, stupid, bigoted miserable working class Brexit-voting English how to live, love, do their job and make Ewe’s cheese.
+Gheorghe turns the other cheek, heals the sick, raises the dead (lambs) and teaches the repressed, blocked, stupid, bigoted miserable working-class Brexit-voting English how to live, love, do their job and make Ewe’s cheese.
 My dear, he’s a whizz in the kitchen!
 He even manages to spice up a Pot Noodle!

-The smouldering Romanian is coded as ‘exotic’, but also ‘middle class’: “my mother taught English”. ‘”Fancy!” mocks Johnny’s mum.
+The smouldering Romanian is coded as ‘exotic’, but also ‘middle class’: “my mother taught English”.
+“Fancy!” mocks Johnny’s mum.
 He is reduced to working as a farmhand in the UK because ‘my country is dead’ – but he’s just a better person in every way than the people he has been sent to save.
 No wonder the film was a hit with critics, gaining a 99% critics rating on Rotten Tomatoes.
 It plays to almost every single metropolitan middle class prejudice – on a super-squeaky viola.

 Johnny, who is a kind of fucked-up Scudder, falls for Gheorghe – how could he not? – and is slowly saved from his semi-feral lifestyle, domesticated by his Good Shepherd with the Great Eyebrow Game.
 But Jesus, sorry Gheorghe, has to be spurned before he can be fully accepted – so Johnny gets drunk and lapses back into his casual sex ways in a pub toilet, while Gheorghe has beer flicked at him by a threatening bigot.
 You can almost hear the cock crowing.